karmacoma/lisk-rake/README.md

 ```

 > NOTE:
-> Node will be automatically started upon installation.
+> Crypti node will be automatically started after installation.

 * Check loading status of crypti nodes: